 Writing this introduction for the Platform 4.5.0 release has been a thrill, considering its incredible content.
 Yet, it wasn’t an easy task.
-How can you find a common theme for a release that includes three new, yet different, major capabilities?
+How can you find a common theme for a release that includes two new, yet different, major capabilities?
 One, a breakthrough in phishing detection using Machine Learning.
 Two, an automated process to extract configurations of malware (finally!).
-Three, announcing a new look & feel for the VMRay Console.
 It took some time until we figured it out, but then it became clear – the common theme of course is innovation.

 “They did not know it was impossible so they did it”.
 Mark Twain.